databendlabs/databend/website/blog/2023-05-21-databend-weekly-94.md

 Here are some noteworthy items recorded here, perhaps you can find something that interests you.

 - Read [Docs | Date & Time - Formatting Date and Time](https://databend.rs/doc/sql-reference/data-types/data-type-time-date-types#formatting-date-and-time) to learn how to precisely control the format of time and date.
-- Supported transform data from uri.
+- Added support for transforming data when loading it from a URI.
-- Supported replace with stage attachment.
+- Added support for replacing with stage attachment.
 - Added bitmap-related functions: `bitmap_contains`, `bitmap_has_all`, `bitmap_has_any`, `bitmap_or`, `bitmap_and`, `bitmap_xor`, etc.
 - Supported `intdiv` operator `//`.